Lose 15 Pounds in 2 Weeks: Is this the Holy Grail of Weight Loss?

 I soon realized that nothing was as important as this one sentence.
 It didn’t matter how many calories I ate a day, what routine I introduced, or even how many times I went to the gym.
 What matters is that failures can be the beginning of our successes.
 Setbacks can actually be the platform for our comebacks.

 Like on a trampoline, we need to get lower on the canvas to bounce back even higher!

 Often, I would relapse and start eating unhealthily.
 Of course, I would then gain weight and feel depressed.
 Then, there’s a voice in my head that said ‘are you really going to give it all up now?’.
 The moment I started again, I had more motivation and I would start to lose weight.
 Without this kick up the butt, without this failure, I would have struggled to lose this weight.

 Okay alright, watch this video for additional tips.
-She has some interesting advices.
+She has some interesting bits of advice.

 The Plateau of Weight Loss

 If you’ve tried dieting and you’ve even experienced some weight loss in the past, you’ll probably know what comes next…the eventual plateau.
 When this happened, I found myself relapsing but the wheels were soon in motion once again; three steps forward, two steps back.